Snowflake-Labs/sfquickstarts/site/sfguides/src/gain_insights_from_unstructured_data/gain_insights_from_unstructured_data.md

 ### What You’ll Learn

 In this quickstart, you will learn:
-* How to translate multilingual customer reviews
+* How to translate multilingual reviews
+* How to summarize large amounts of reviews to get specific learnings
-* How to categorise unstructured review text data at scale
+* How to categories unstructured review text data at scale
-  * How to get rating from reviews
-  * How to get intent to recommend from reviews
+* How to answer specific questions you have based on the reviews
 * How to derive customer sentiment from reviews
-  * How to derive aspect based customer sentiment from reviews
-* How to identify issues highlighted in customer reviews
-* How to take action assisted by LLM

 ### What You’ll Build
 * You will analyze Tasty Bytes' customer reviews using **Snowflake Cortex** within **Snowflake notebook** to understand :